 Work on your weaknesses

 This is the task that you are dropping for, to work on your weaknesses.
 Make a list of topics you did not score well in your previous attempt, or don’t understand very well.
 This becomes even more important for the students who scored less than 150 marks in their previous attempt.
 Once you have identified and listed the topics that you are weak at, figure out a strategy on how to finish them.
-Not only this, you have to make sure that you are able to solve questions that are asked on those topics.
+Not only this but you also have to make sure that you are able to solve questions that are asked on those topics.
 For this, solving a lot of online practice tests, daily practice tests and subject-wise tests is instrumental.

 Solve a lot of mock tests